Quinoa with Black-Eyed Peas and Tomatoes

 - 2 tablespoons extra-virgin olive oil

-- 1 medium onion, or one head shallots, minced
+- 1 medium onion, or 1 whole shallot, minced

 - 3 to 4 cloves garlic, minced